-Book Harvest is governed by a Board of Directors whose wide array of talents and deep commitment to our cause nourish our vision of books for all children!
+Book Harvest is governed by a Board of Directors whose wide array of talents and deep commitment to our cause nourish our vision of books and literacy support for all children!

 Branding and Marketing Consultant

 Marketing consultant and copywriter, avid reader, and music lover Holly Brown moved around a lot as a kid (Texas, Oklahoma, Indiana and Kansas) before landing in North Carolina in 1976.
 Though she kept thinking she’d leave, she’s happily here in Durham with her husband, son, and a mischievous but lovable Labrador.
 In 2012, while helping out with an early Book Harvest brochure, she glimpsed Ginger’s passion and the towers and towers of books being stored in her basement — and Holly was hooked.
 “The power of a book.
 The power to learn, to grow, to connect, to thrive.
 All thanks to the pages of a book.
 And that’s what Book Harvest is really all about for me.”

 “I wanted to be a writer from an early age and was a total tomboy who loved spy stories and mysteries – just like Harriet in Harriet the Spy.
 This book offered up a great lesson on the power of friendship and the fragility of trust…and, of course, using your gifts for good instead of evil.”

 Sandy Heard can’t quite decide what she wants to do when she grows up — but that’s half the fun.
 Having been raised in North Carolina, then venturing to work in New York City after UNC, she landed right back in the Triangle years later, where she’s enjoyed over two decades of entrepreneurship.
 She loves solving complex puzzles and creating game plans to propel thoughts, products, companies and causes forward.
 She also likes helping children move forward, both her own four and the many who turn to Book Harvest to discover the magic, inspiration and escape that books brought to her as a child and continue to bring to this day.